KamilaHase/MS2/README.md

 #### Colors
 There are two color schemes on the website.
 First is to provide certain branding of Vocab-Memorize and is represented on index.html page.
-The colors are based on turquise color in combination with white and red (mainly on images).
+The colors are based on turquise color in combination with white and red/pink.
-Branding color are:
+Branding colors are:
 - font: #04bc89,
 - background color supporting the overall brand look: #116661,
 - and white color of fonts and background: #FFFFFF.